Second-year neuroscience student Christine Loo with Clinical Research Coordinator Danielle Berglund (GCD, 2010)

-This year, mentorship will be easier and more effective than ever, thanks to the new University of Minnesota Mentoring Guide App.
+This year, mentorship is easier and more effective than ever, thanks to the new University of Minnesota Mentoring Guide App.
 This free App, available on mobile and desktop, provides helpful tips and articles, campus resources and more!

 FOR CBS STUDENTS

 As a mentee, your role is to set the groundwork for a lasting professional network as you gain access to an insider's perspective on navigating your academic/career path.
-This program will match you with an industry professional in your area of interest.
+This program matches you with an industry professional in your area of interest.

 - You will take the lead in the relationship by identifying your goals for academic/career exploration

 - Your mentor will provide academic/career guidance and help you with strategic goals

 Enrollment in the CBS Mentor Program for 2016-17 is now closed.
 For more information, please contact John Curry, Alumni and Advancement Officer, 612-624-4770, firstname.lastname@example.org.

 FOR CBS ALUMNI + FRIENDS

 As a mentor, your role is to help your student get the most out of his/her college experience and to help them transition to graduate/professional school or the workplace.